HugoLi0213/hk-mtr-lrt-vue/public/blog-content.md

 - Follow walking/driving directions to the MTR/LRT station
 - Note which train line and direction you need to take

-### **🚇 Step 2: Check Train Schedules & Real-time Arrivals with HK Railway**
+### **🚇 Step 2: Check Train Schedules & Real-time Arrivals with HKMTRVUE**
-- Open HK Railway web app (works in any browser - no download needed, frontend only)
+- Open HKMTRVUE web app (works in any browser - no download needed, frontend only)
 - Manually select your departure station and line (no GPS or location services required)
 - See schedules & real-time arrival times in traditional timetable view updated every 10 seconds from official DATA.GOV.HK
 - Check platform information and train destinations in familiar timetable format